annlsec/gis_project/README.md

   - docs/: Includes HTML outputs and supporting files.
     - `conflict_clusters_map.html`: An interactive map visualizing conflict clusters.
 Open in a web browser to explore clusters interactively.
     - `resources_clusters_map.html`: An interactive map visualizing resource clusters.
 Open in a web browser for exploration.
-    - `final_3_files/`: Contains supporting files for the HTML outputs, such as plots and other visual elements.
+    - `index_files/`: Contains supporting files for the HTML outputs, such as plots and other visual elements.

 ### Instructions for the Project:

 1. **Open the Main Output**:
-  - View the main analysis by opening `final_3.html` in your web browser.
+  - View the main analysis by opening `index.html` in your web browser.
   - This file contains all key findings, visualizations, and explanations.

 2. **Reproduce the Analysis**:
-   - Run `final_3.qmd` using Quarto to generate the final_3.html file.
+   - Run `index.qmd` using Quarto to generate the `index.html` file.
    - This ensures all code and results are reproducible.

 3.	**View Supporting Files**: